fjolnir/DatabaseKit/README.md

 Features:
 =========
- * Supported databases
-  - SQLite 3
-  - PostgreSQL
-  - And adding support for additional databases is very straightforward.
+ * Supports SQLite, but is built to make it easy to add support for additional SQL databases, just subclass `DBConnection`.
  * Query composition done purely in Objective-C.
  * If you use a connection pool(Done transparently by default) then query objects are thread safe.
  * If you provide a model class, then results from it's corresponding table will automatically be returned as instances of that class.
+ * Supports creating and migrating tables for model classes at runtime.
  * Almost no code required.

 Examples